 As with any large dog, the presence of bloating can be painful and life-threatening.
 This risk can be reduced by feeding when the dog is calm and from a raised bowl to limit air intake.
 Exercise should not be encouraged around feeding times.

-Hip and elbow dysplasia are common problems for the otterhound.
+Hip dysplasia and elbow dysplasia are common problems for the otterhound.
 Another medical concern for the breeding is excessive bleeding because of the blood’s inability to clot effectively, and this was passed down genetically through breeding.

 Other potential medical problems include epilepsy, tumors, ear infections and hypothyroidism.